 - 1 Cup (250 ml) Water

-In a large bowl combine warm melted butter with granulated sugar and dark brown sugar.
-Hand whisk together until sugar has dissolved into a liquid.
+- In a large bowl whisk together vegetable oil with granulated sugar and dark brown sugar.

 Toasted Italian Meringue